 And what was the most interesting/successful licensing deal you’ve done?

-I was involved in every part of the campaign with the client and ad agency from its early stage, including marketing, event planning, performance, media planning, making a movie for TV spot, and, of course, licensing my music as its theme song.
+I was involved in every part of the campaign with the client and the advertising agency from its early stage, including marketing, event planning, performance, media planning, making a movie for TV spot, and, of course, licensing my music as its theme song.

 So what are the most popular types of music that are licensed from your library – both locally and internationally?

-In Japan, I’ve had a lot of success with recent Captain Funk tracks (Electro Rock, Dance Pop type) in advertising campaigns, while the early ones (Big Beat, Break Beat type) are very frequently played on broadcast TV programs.
-Some music directors told me my Captain Funk music has been one of the most used and played on broadcast TV for over a decade, including theme and background usage.
+In Japan, I’ve had a fair amount of success with recent Captain Funk tracks (electro rock, synth pop type) in advertising campaigns, while the early ones (big beat, breakbeat type) are still frequently played on broadcast TV programs.
+Some music directors told me Captain Funk’s music had been one of the most demanded and used on broadcast TV for over a decade, both as a theme song and background music.

 What about In the rest of the world?

-Generally speaking in the US and the rest of the world, there are obviously some trends and fixtures in licensed music, such as energetic and anthemic Indie Rock, dreamy Pop Electronica, quirky Acoustic Pop, epic Trailer music, Dubstep and Glitch Electronica, minimalistic Modern Classical, etc. Diversity works a lot here as well, but there is a huge difference in how it actually works.
-Unlike Japan, in the US and Europe stocking a wide range of “pre-existing” & “pre-cleared” music tracks means a lot.
-Music supervisors and licensing companies are always seeking tracks, which can be cleared “right now” and are ready for use.
+Diversity works a lot in Japan as well, but there is a huge difference in how it works.
+Unlike Japan, in the US and Europe, stocking a broad range of “pre-existing” & “pre-cleared” music tracks means a lot to music licensing.
+Music supervisors and licensing companies are always seeking music which can be cleared “right now” and are ready for use.
 Frequently they even ask for stems or just one shot of the track.
-And you never know who will want what kind of music from my catalouge of pre-existing music tracks.
-I think this is a very exciting situation.
+And you never know who will want what kind of music from your catalog.
+I think this is rewarding if you are a prolific composer.

-When it comes to my own music placements, my latest sub-brand Dark Model’s music focusing on Edgy Hybrid/Orchestral Electronica seems to be in great demand.
-Since Dark Model was launched, its music has been licensed and used on Hollywood movie promos such as “Elysium (2013)”, “The Paperboy (2012)” as well as advertising campaigns in the US as diverse as Verizon, Lexus and Oakley to name just a few.
+When it comes to my music placements, my latest project Dark Model’s music focusing on edgy hybrid/orchestral electronica seems to be in high demand.
+Dark Model’s music has been licensed and used on Hollywood movie promos such as “Elysium (2013)” and “The Paperboy (2012)” as well as advertising campaigns in the US as diverse as Verizon, Lexus (the clip below), and Oakley to name just a few.